-Pre-Start Clearance Monitoring-Prior to the start of daily in-water construction activity, or whenever a break in pile driving/removal of 30 minutes or longer occurs, PSOs would observe the shutdown and monitoring zones for a period of 30 minutes.
-The shutdown zone would be considered cleared when a marine mammal has not within designated zones.
+Implementation of Shutdown Zones-For all pile driving activities, Phillips 66 would implement shutdowns within designated zones.
 The purpose of a shutdown zone is generally to define an area within which shutdown of activity would occur upon sighting of a marine mammal (or in anticipation of an animal entering the defined area).
-Implementation of shutdowns would be used to avoid or minimize takes by Level A harassment from impact pile driving for all four species for which take may occur.
-Shutdown zones would be based upon the Level A harassment isopleth for each pile size/type and driving method where applicable.
-This is anticipated to reduce Level A harassment exposures without resulting in a substantial risk to the project schedule that could occur if marine mammals repeatedly enter into larger shutdown zones.
+Implementation of shutdowns would be used to avoid takes by Level A harassment from vibratory pile driving for all four species for which take may occur.